Surveillance video does not support police claims that George Floyd resisted arrest - Local News 8

 Police said in their statement this week that officers “noted (Floyd) appeared to be suffering medical distress” and called an ambulance.

-Floyd was declared dead at a nearby hospital a short time later, police said.
+Floyd was declared dead at a hospital a short time later, police said.

 Minneapolis police have yet to release bodycam footage from the officers involved.